Planning a trip to Victoria?

 This was the exhibit my 8-year-old son was most excited about.
 He loves otters, whales and other animals of the Pacific Northwest.
 He is also a fan of dinosaurs, and while I didn’t see a many of them at the Royal BC Museum, there was a life-size woolly mammoth and some other ancient fossils on display.

 There are several beautiful and lifelike dioramas featuring modern and ancient animals of British Columbia.
 Look for hands-on exhibits like touch tables and interactive computer displays too.

 There are several points of interest outside, including Thunderbird Park and Helmcken House that are included in your admission.
 Helmcken House is a historic home that is open for tours during summer and winter breaks.
 The tour is brief and appropriate for families.
 We were allowed to play the 200-year-old piano, because its owner loved music and that’s what it was meant for.
 My son is finishing his first year of piano lessons, and he treated us to his favorite song: the Star Wars Main Theme.

-IMAX is everywhere, but we are suckers for it at museums like this.
+We are suckers for IMAX at museums like this.
 IMAX movies are typically both spectacular and educational.
 They are also a good opportunity to relax in climate controlled comfort for an hour.
 That’s something I need regularly on a family vacation.